drndr/multilabel-text-clf/README.md

-# Bag-of-Words Models vs. Graph- and Hierarchy-based Models vs. Sequence-based Models: A Comparison Study on Single-label and Multi-label Text Classification
+# Are We Really Making Much Progress?
+Bag-of-Words vs. Sequence vs.
+Graph vs. Hierarchy for Single- and Multi-Label Text Classification

 This repository contains code to reproduce the results in our paper 'Are We Really Making Much Progress?
 Bag-of-Words vs. Sequence vs.
 Graph vs. Hierarchy for Single- and Multi-Label Text Classification', which is an extension to the paper 'Bag-of-Words vs. Graph vs. Sequence in Text Classification: Questioning the Necessity of Text-Graphs and the Surprising Strength of a Wide MLP' published in ACL 2022.